 When you’re on the go and traveling, Life Straw is generally considered the best backpacking water filter; it’s a popular option for filtering water as you drink it, and this version can screw on to water bottles (like the reusable one I use below) which makes it more practical.

-I have a Grayl ultralight water purifier bottle which allows me to filter and purify water and decant it into multiple reusable water bottles, which is great if I’m going out for a day of sightseeing.
+I have a Grayl ultralight water purifier bottle (which you can get at REI or Amazon) which allows me to filter and purify water and decant it into multiple reusable water bottles, which is great if I’m going out for a day of sightseeing.
 Grayl has a few different grades of water filters too.
 It’s a great travel water filter when I’m in countries where the water isn’t drinkable, but to be honest it’s a pain to use when filtering multiple litres of water, 500ml at a time.

 Lastly, the SteriPEN Ultra UV Water Purifier is great for treating water in countries where you can’t drink it, and I’ve used it all over the world.
 But – and I learned this one the hard way – it kills everything in the water, but it doesn’t filter out particulates like heavy metals (or micro plastics).

-I haven’t truly put it through its paces yet, but I recently bought the Sawyer Mini Water Filtration System; one of a few Sawyer water filter products that are ideal for travel.
+I haven’t truly put it through its paces yet, but I recently bought the Sawyer Mini Water Filtration System (shop for it at REI or Amazon; one of a few Sawyer water filter products that are ideal for travel.
 It seems to combine the best of all the above filters.

 Collapsible Reusable Water Bottle